Missionary and social worker in Japan,

 Sherwood Moran was first and foremost a man with a mission, and his missionary work took many forms.
 He spoke always of his commitment to the Christian foreign missionary field through his 41 years with the United Church Board of World Ministry as being his number-one career accomplishment.
 His and his wife Ursul’s influence on the lives of the Japanese people they touched extends down to this day.
 At his death there were still on his desk letters from friends in Japan waiting to be answered, in Japanese.
 He kept up an active correspondence with them to the end.

-His commitment to a Christian and peaceloving Japan and his hatred of the then rising militarism led him to join the USMC and insist on an active overseas assignment.
+His commitment to a Christian and peaceloving Japan and his hatred of the rising militarism led him to join the USMC and insist on an active overseas assignment.
 “We will never see a peaceful Christian Japan until its militarism is knocked out,” he often declared.
 His famous letter to the ABCFM requesting a leave of absence so he could join the Marines is a classic rationale of the Christian who recognized the occasional need to “cleanse the temple” by force in a world filled with thieves.

 In a tribute, his good friend Martin Weinberger, publisher of the Claremont Courier, described Sherwood F. Moran as possessed of a mission of joy.
 “His charm and personality contributed to a joyous aura that one almost always encountered when meeting him.
 That same contribution also accounted for his remarkable ability to strike up an immediate and continuing and absolutely platonic relationship with a small army of women.
 That beaming face and bald head somehow always added up to the charm.”
 A fellow pilgrim only slightly younger than Sherwood F. wrote: “Life like his can never end.
 I believe that he is carrying on in joy and achievement in the very presence of God and all his saints.”